alvidir/vue-signup/README.md

 # vue-signon

-A signon page implementation that consumes the [rauth](https://github.com/alvidir/rauth) project endpoint
+A signon page implementation that consumes the [rauth](https://github.com/alvidir/rauth) endpoints